PhoenixInteractiveStudios/Obelisk/README.md

 # Obelisk

-Obelisk is the Burrow Studios API.
-This repository serves as a monorepo for all projects that form the backend and any API clients.
+Obelisk is the Burrow Studios Support System.

 ### ⚠️ Early development notice ⚠️

-Please note that this application is still in early development and not officially supported until the first release.
+Please note that this application is still in early development.